- 1/4 cup heavy whipping cream

 - Flaked coconut, toasted, optional

 - In a saucepan, bring the cream, butter and corn syrup to a boil.
 Add chocolate and remove from the heat (do not stir).
 Let stand for 5 minutes.
-Whisk in Nutella until combined.
-Transfer to a small bowl.
+Whisk in hazelnut spread until combined.
+Transfer to a bowl.
 Cover and refrigerate for 45-60 minutes or until thickened, stirring every 15 minutes.

 - Shape 1 heaping teaspoonful of chocolate mixture into an egg.
 Place on a parchment paper-lined baking sheet.
 Repeat with remaining mixture.
 Refrigerate until firm, about 5-10 minutes.